Latest On North Korea Threats: Flight Crew On Passenger Aircraft Report Seeing Nuke Test Missiles In Flight

 — CNN International (@cnni) December 4, 2017

-Similarly, according to The New York Times, the pilots of two Korean Airlines flights bound for Incheon International Airport near Seoul, witnessed the launch and at least some portion of the missile’s flight.
+Similarly, according to the New York Times, the pilots of two Korean Airlines flights bound for Incheon International Airport near Seoul witnessed the launch and at least some portion of the missile’s flight.
 A Korean Airlines spokesperson, who asked not to be identified citing company policy, confirmed that the pilots witnessed the missile launch.

-Although all three aircraft were far enough away from the missile’s launch and flight path to not be in any real danger, the fact that missiles are leaving North Korean airspace and entering international and Japanese airspace is cause for concern, particularly to airlines that fly into and out of the area.
+Although all three aircraft were far enough away from the missile’s launch and flight path to not be in any real danger, the fact that missiles are leaving North Korean airspace and entering international and Japanese airspace is cause for concern, particularly to airlines that fly in and out of the area.

-On November 29th the crew of @cathaypacific flight CX893 from San Francisco to Hong Kong witnessed what they believed was a North Korean ballistic missile re-entering the Earth’s atmosphere… Here’s the Flight playback ????????
+On November 29th the crew of @cathaypacific flight CX893 from San Francisco to Hong Kong witnessed what they believed was a North Korean ballistic missile re-entering the Earth’s atmosphere… Here’s the Flight playback????????

 ????????
 Cathay Pacific